Apicurio/apicurio-registry-examples/cloudevents/README.md

 ```

-Try to send a cloud event using a non-existent schema
+This command shows an example of what happens when you try to send a CloudEvent using a non-existent schema.
 ```
 $ curl -X POST -i -H "Content-Type: application/json" -H "ce-type:io.apicurio.examples.test" -H "ce-source:test" -H "ce-id:aaaaa" -H "ce-specversion:1.0" --data '{"itemId":"abcde","quantity":5}' http://localhost:8082/order
 HTTP/1.1 404 Not Found